nutanixdev/calm-dsl-lab-devmktg/contents/install.rst

 In order to build the Calm DSL container, a few Linux package prerequisites must be satisfied.
 We can easily install those via `apt`, as follows.

 #.
-Install the package prerequisite packages.
+Install the prerequisite packages.

    .. code-block:: bash

       sudo apt-get install -y git python3 python3-venv openssl build-essential make libssl-dev python3-pip

-   This process can take a few minutes depending on the speed of your internet connection.
+   This process can take a few minutes depending on the speed of your internet connection and on the resources available to your Linux machine.
 Please wait for this process to finish and ensure no errors occurred during the package install process.
-The last few lines of this process are shown below.
+The last few lines of this process running successfully are shown below.

    .. figure:: images/calm_dsl_prerequisites.png